erhant/crypto-notes/content/zklearning/3-programming-zkps.md

 # Tutorial: Arkworks - Using a Library

 The most important object in a library will be the constraint system.
-This guy will keep state about R1CS constraints and variables, and we will interact with it while we write our “circuit”.
+This guy will keep state about R1CS constraints and variables, and we will interact with it while we write our "circuit".

 The key operations here will be: